armbrustsamuel/CAD-classifier-mqtt-keras-cf/README.md

 # CAD Classifier

-This project intends to test the integration between HiveMQ, Python scalable applications, Keras models and cloud foundry.
+This project intends to test the integration between HiveMQ (MQTT), Python scalable applications model, Keras classification models and cloud foundry.

-This project uses:
+This project use the following technologies:

 - SAP Hana trial (cloud foundry)
 - HiveMQ (MQTT broker)
 - Base64 encode and decode